xeniasaar/word2vacation/README.md

 # word2vacation

 This repo contains an application that suggests the top three vacation destinations for users defining their preferences about culture, culinary, safety, landscape and weather based on Reddit posts.
 In the notebook clean-notebook.ipynb you find all the steps of our data analysis.
+To run it completely you need to add the GoogleNews-vectors-negative300.bin.gz file to the data folder.
 The folder Flask contains our final application which can be used to play arround with our results.

 # Start the application on localhost:5000/